 We signed a revised, stage 4 "G-1" certification basis for our aircraft with the FAA in July 2022, which was published in final form in the Federal Register in March 2024.
 This agreement lays out the specific requirements that need to be met by our aircraft for it to be certified for commercial operations.
-Reaching this milestone marks a key step towards certifying any new aircraft in the U.S.
+Reaching this milestone marks a key step towards certifying any new aircraft in the U.S. We think of the FAA type certification process in five stages and have made significant progress towards certification.
+We have completed or substantially completed three of these five stages.

-In 2022, we received our Part 135 operating certificate, which is required for us to operate an on-demand air service.
-While that currently allows us to operate the service with conventional aircraft, the FAA will need to publish operational regulations related to eVTOLs before we add our aircraft to our Part 135 operating certificate.
-The FAA has indicated that they do not expect the relevant operational regulations, or Special Federal Aviation Regulations ("SFARs"), for eVTOL aircraft to be finalized until late 2024.
-If the publication of the SFARs is further delayed, if the FAA requires further modifications to our existing G-1 certification basis, or if there are other regulatory changes or revisions, this could delay our ability to obtain type certification, and could delay our ability to launch our commercial passenger service.
+In 2022, we received our Part 135 operating certificate, which is required for us to operate an on-demand air service and allows us to operate the service with conventional aircraft.
+In October 2024, the FAA published the Special Federal Aviation Regulations ("SFARs"), which include operational regulations related to eVTOLs.
+We will need to comply with these SFARs as we add our aircraft to our Part 135 operating certificate.
+If the FAA requires further modifications to our existing G-1 certification basis, makes subsequent modifications to the SFARs, or if there are other regulatory changes or revisions, this could delay our ability to obtain type certification, and could delay our ability to launch our commercial passenger service.